Placeholder-Software/wasmbox/docs/reference/code/engineconfig.md

 For more details on epoch interruption, see [this tutorial](/basics/epochinterruption.md).

+### `SIMD`

+Enable SIMD instructions in compiled code.
+This can be significantly faster but may be [non-deterministic](./../../advanced/determinism.md).

 ### `EpochGroup`

 All identical `EngineConfig` objects will share the same underlying `Engine`.
 However when `Engine.IncrementEpoch()` is called it applies to _all_ instances created by that `Engine`, which may be undesirable.
 The `EpochGroup` is a way to force two `EngineConfig` objects to not be identical.